ropensci-review-tools/ropensci-review-tools/README.md

    should reduce 300 individual files down to just over ten.
 (There's even a `make count` to check those numbers).

-4. Type `make` to rebuild everything
+4. Type `make` to rebuild everything.

 5. Finally `make open` will open the locally-generated documentation in your default web browser.